Twofers and SuperTwofers

 - What are Learning Communities?

-Learning Communities are either fully integrated or linked classes that integrate two separate courses into one learning experience.
+Learning Communities are either fully integrated or linked classes that integrate multiple courses into one learning experience.
 They break down the barriers between disciplines and enable students to interact in new and unexpected ways with each other and the faculty.

 - How can a Learning Community enhance my classroom experience?

-The coursework is integrated to emphasize the connections between two subjects.
+The coursework is integrated to emphasize the connections between multiple subjects.
 There is a higher degree of interaction and involvement between teachers and students.

 - Why should I enroll in a Learning Community?